 While data are being read from or written to the Memory Stick, do not shake the camera or subject it to shock.
 Do not turn off the power of the camera or remove the Memory Stick.
 This may damage the data.

 For details, refer to the Maintenance Manual.

-Memory Stick and sare the trademarks of Sony Corporation.
-MagicGate Memory Stick and sare the trademarks of Sony Corporation.
+Memory Stick and are the trademarks of Sony Corporation.
+MagicGate Memory Stick and are the trademarks of Sony Corporation.
+This section describes video and audio recording on the unit.